SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 ```

 <!-- #region id="Uh2y2RXDDZub" -->
 A harmonic bias simulation constraints a collective variable with a harmonic potential.
-This is useful for a variety of advanced sampling methods, in particular that umbrella sampling.
+This is useful for a variety of advanced sampling methods, in particular, umbrella sampling.

-For this collab we are using Alanine-Dipeptide as the example molecule.
+For this colab, we are using Alanine-Dipeptide as the example molecule.
 So first, we fetch the molecule from the examples of PySAGES.
 <!-- #endregion -->

 ```bash id="5fxJMNyE-RdA"